Borderline Personality Disorder

 What is borderline personality disorder?

 Borderline personality disorder (sometimes called BPD) is a particular pattern of extreme personality traits.
-Unlike many other mental health conditions, personality disorders are usually present in some form throughout a person’s life.

 In borderline personality disorder, a person generally has difficulty maintaining steady relationships with other people.
 They may be dramatic, impulsive, and demanding.

 People with borderline personality disorder also tend to be moody, experiencing a lot of high highs and low lows.
 Experiencing very intense, hard-to-control emotions is a hallmark of borderline personality disorder.

 It’s normal to experience strong emotions, mood swings, and conflicts with other people at times.
 But if these conflicts and intense emotions are persistent and extreme enough to cause problems in your day-to-day life, you might have borderline personality disorder.